Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 5. Add trust signals

-Unfortunately, consumers don’t trust brands by default.
-If your messaging sounds like just another marketing spiel with no proof that what you offer is as good as you say, you’ll struggle to drive conversions.
+Unfortunately, consumers don't trust brands by default, and if your messaging sounds like just another marketing spiel with no proof, you'll struggle to drive conversions.
 So incorporate trust signals and social proof every chance you get, such as:

-• Customer testimonials and other user-generated content (e.g., product unboxing videos or before and after photos)
+• Customer testimonials and other user-generated content (product unboxing videos or before and after photos, for example)

 • Case studies and success stories